ajsmith607/memills/content/family-of-edward-hallock-mills/mills-mary-emily-1858.md

 </figcaption>
 <aside>

-   - From [Wikipedia.org](https://en.wikipedia.org/wiki/Laura_Keene): "Laura Keene (20 July 1826 – 4 November 1873) was a British stage actress and theatre manager.
+   - "Laura Keene (20 July 1826 – 4 November 1873) was a British stage actress and theatre manager.
 In her twenty-year career, she became known as the first powerful female manager in New York.
 She is most famous for being the lead actress in the play *Our American Cousin*, which was attended by President Abraham Lincoln at Ford's Theater in Washington on the evening of his assassination. ...In 1858, *Our American Cousin* debuted in Laura Keene's Theater.
 On the night of 14 April 1865, Keene's company, which primarily included John Dyott and Harry Hawk, were performing Our American Cousin at Ford's Theatre in Washington, D.C.
 In attendance that night were President Abraham Lincoln and his wife First Lady Mary Todd Lincoln.
 Actor John Wilkes Booth fatally shot President Lincoln while Lincoln watched the play from the presidential box; Booth then fled the theatre.
 Amid the confusion, Keene made her way to the presidential box where Lincoln lay dying and cradled the mortally wounded President's head in her lap.
 President Lincoln's fatal head wound bled on her dress, staining her cuff.
-The cuff was later donated to the National Museum of American History."
+The cuff was later donated to the National Museum of American History." ([Laura Keene](https://en.wikipedia.org/wiki/Laura_Keene), Wikipedia.org.)

 </aside>
 </figure>